szyar/tracker/README.md

   - [ ] Developers can be assigned for assigned person
   - [ ] If the issue submitted person can't decide who to assign, project leader should be assigned.
   - [ ] Assigned, Doing, Done can be set for status
+  - [ ] Screenshot can be attached if its available
 - [ ] Issue sorting function
   - [ ] Issues can be sorted by type, priority, status and due date
 - [ ] Issue editing function (mainly for status)